machour/yii2-notifications/docs/Configuration.md

                 ]);

             case self::KEY_NO_DISK_SPACE:
-                // We don't have a key_id here return 'Please buy more space immediately';
+                // We don't have a key_id here, simple message return 'Please buy more space immediately';
         }
     }